linemos/kubernetes-intro/tasks/2-main-tasks.md

   When all pods are running, quit by `ctrl + q`.

 Pods are Kubernetes resources that mostly just contains one or more containers, along with some Kubernetes network stuff and specifications on how to run the container(s).
 Our pods all just contains one container.
-There are several use cases where you might want to specify several containers in one pod, for example if your application uses a proxy.
+There are several use cases where you might want to specify several containers in one pod, for example if your application is using a proxy.

 The Pods were created when you applied the specification of the type `Deployment`, which is a controller resource.
 The Deployment specification contains a desired state.
 The Deployment controller changes the state to achieve this.
 When creating the Deployment, it will create ReplicaSet, which it owns.
 The ReplicaSet will then create the desired number of pods, and recreate them if the Deployment specification changes, e.g. if you want another number of pods running or if you update the Docker image to use.
 It will do so in a rolling-update manner, which we will explore soon.

 Noticed that the pod names were prefixed with the deployment names and two hashes?
 The first hash is the hash of the ReplicaSet, the second is unique for the Pod.

 4. Explore the Deployments: